-The size of the English language means that, unfortunately, OALD and OAAD cannot include every word.
+The size of the English language means that, unfortunately, our learners' dictionaries cannot include every word.
 Some words are excluded because they are rare or specialized.

-If you are interested in more unusual or more specialized words, we recommend that you also consult a dictionary that is not designed specifically for learners of English, for example, the Oxford Dictionary of English, or the New Oxford American Dictionary.
-For information on these and other non-learners' dictionaries, please go to www.oxforddictionaries.com
+If you are interested in more unusual or more specialized words, we recommend that you also consult a dictionary that is not designed specifically for learners of English, such as the Oxford Dictionary of English.
+For information on this and other non-learners' dictionaries, please go to www.oxforddictionaries.com.

-By subscribing to the Word of the Day, you can automatically receive an entry from us every day!
-Use it to test yourself.
-Do you know what each word means and how to use it?
+By subscribing to the Word of the Day, you can automatically receive an entry from us every day.

 If you click on the RSS icon, you will be taken to a page where you need to specify the RSS reader that you want to use to receive the Word of the Day.

-The website contains lists of the Oxford 3000™, Academic Word List words, entries with a picture and entries with a usage note.
+The Wordlists section contains the full Oxford 3000, the Academic Word List, lists of entries with pictures, entries with usage notes, and recent additions to OALD.
 Narrow down your selection by choosing one of the sections to see a list of entries.
 Use the wordlists as a study aid.
 How many words on each list do you already know?

-All of Oxford Learner's Dictionaries are full of information that can help you to become a better writer in English.
+Oxford Learner's Dictionaries includes features that can help you to become a better writer in English.

 The dictionary entries not only tell you what words mean, they also tell you how words are used.
 If you want to use a word correctly, look carefully at the grammar information, the example sentences, and the labels which tell you whether a word is formal or informal.

-The dictionary also contains thousands of usage notes that will help you build your vocabulary and improve your accuracy.
-There are several different types of note, including Synonyms, Collocations, Language Bank, Vocabulary Building, Which Word?, Grammar Point, More Like This, and Wordfinder.
+Our learners' dictionaries also contain thousands of usage notes that will help you build your vocabulary and improve your accuracy.
+For example, in OALD there are several different types of note, including Synonyms, Collocations, Language Bank, Vocabulary Building, Which Word?, Grammar Point, More Like This, and Wordfinder.